 AI-driven process creation - when GPT meets workflow design

 The internal story of building AI template generation at Tallyfy.
-What works, what fails spectacularly, and why human oversight turns out to be non-negotiable.
-Real GitHub issues, real performance data.
+AI creates steps but misses 50 to 70 percent of template value.
+Real GitHub issues, real performance data, and why human oversight is non-negotiable.

 Summary